Actively engaged in scholarship and research

 - Close association with professional bodies with research into comparative practice - such as the National Youth Association and the General Optical Council

 - Research skills embedded in courses to give excellent preparation for graduate level work - problem solving, report writing, evaluation, working independently

 - Staff who are active in developing professional practice in their respective disciplines through publication and joint projects with employers - e.g. education/teacher training, sport coaching, youth work, social work, ophthalmics

 - Very strong emphasis on the student learning experience, with friendly approachable staff who are highly qualified in teaching and learning

 - Teacher training experts evaluating a Department for Education project on maths teaching in schools

 - Research project into professional practice for early years education and social care with the Ministry of Education, New Zealand

-- International work on professional practice with Hartstad University Norway and Camuson College, British Columbia, Canada
+- International work on professional practice with Harstad University Norway and Camosun College, British Columbia, Canada

 - Student engagement with a creative industries project as an associate college with the Royal Shakespeare Company, Swan Theatre, Stratford on Avon